This white chicken chili recipe is easy to make and perfect for the cold winter days ahead!

 If you are like me then a little bit of spice in recipes makes everything nice!
 I am a sucker for spicy foods so I always amp up the heat level in my chilies when I can get away with it.
 My go-to methods for spicing up this white chicken chili include 1) adding a little extra cayenne pepper, 2) throwing in a hot green chile or two, or 3) putting a few fresh or pickled jalapeños on top before serving.
 So I’d love to hear any other spice alternatives if you have suggestions!

 I recommend that you be in tune with the amount of spice you can personally handle and adjust the recipe accordingly!
 Nothing is worse than having a meal that’s too spicy to eat.
 And trust me, if you use the Hatch Valley salsa, it may be too spicy for some people so I’d recommend not going that route if you’re having guests!
+(I avoid it right now since I’m breastfeeding and spice seems to upset my poor little guy!)

 Tip 3: Freeze and store your chili for leftovers